egovelox/mozeidon/raycast/README.md

-# Mozilla Firefox
+# Mozeidon

-Search and open Mozilla Firefox tabs from search query, opened tabs, bookmarks and history.
+Search and open Mozilla Firefox tabs from search query, opened tabs, recently-closed tabs, and bookmarks.

 New Tab search can be configured to search from the following sources:

-- Google(default)
+- Google (default)
 - DuckDuckGo
 - Bing
 - Brave
 - Baidu

-Limitations (due to limited AppleScript support in Firefox):
+This extension cannot work without prior installation of :

-- When searching open tabs, the session file is read and parsed to get the list of open tabs.
-This means that the list of open tabs will not be updated until the session file is updated.
-This is done by Firefox when it checkpoints itself or when Firefox is closed.
+- the firefox addon, see [Mozeidon firefox-addon](https://addons.mozilla.org/en-US/firefox/addon/mozeidon/)

-- Selecting an open tab will result in cycling through open tabs until desired tab.
-This is due to the fact that AppleScript does not support opening a specific tab in Firefox.
+- the firefox native-app, see [Mozeidon native-app](https://github.com/egovelox/mozeidon)